zzhang115/Spatiotemporal-Analysis/README.md

 * time: 14 mins;<br>

 #### [0.5 pt] Are there any Geohashes that have snow depths greater than zero for the entire year?
 List some of the top Geohashes.<br>
+>There are totally 3 Geohashes that have snow depths greater than zero every month for the entire year.
+*
 #### [0.5 pt] When and where was the hottest temperature observed in the dataset?
 Is it an anomaly?<br>

 ### Analysis